Meeussen's rule: In verb forms

 In the first sentence, both the tense marker rá and the verb form báriira (to sew) carry a high tone, signified by the acute accent.
 They are separated by the pronominal marker zi.
-In the second sentence, the pronominal marker zi is left out, resulting in two adjacent High tones.
-Due to the phenomenon described by Meeussen's rule, the second High tone changes into a Low tone.
+In the second sentence, the pronominal marker zi is left out, resulting in two adjacent high tones.
+The phenomenon described by Meeussen's rule causes the second high tone to change into a low tone.